joe-crick/ScopeAndObservablesInCanJS/ObservablesAndScopeChains.md

 It is often the most powerful parts of a framework that create confusion for new developers.
 These elements, when comprehended, frequently become the favorite tools of the developers using the framework.
 In CanJS, two things that can seem a bit mistifying to the new developer are Observables and Shared Scopes.

 ##Observables
-If you're already familiar with the Observer pattern, you can skip ahead to [Implementing](#Implementing).
+Already familiar with the Observer pattern?
+You can skip ahead to [Implementing](#Implementing).

+When we're talking about Observables, we're talking about the elements of the Observer, or Pub-Sub, pattern.
+In this pattern, there are at least two elements: a Subject, and and Observer.
+The subject is the object being observed, and the observer(s) watch for changes in the subject.
+If you've worked with a JavaScript MVC framework in your past, then you've worked with Observables---you just might not know it.
+In any MV* framework, the view and the model, form an observable pair, where the model is the Subject, and the view is the Observer.

 CanJS applications are component based.
-A correctly built CanJS app will be composed of several can.Components, carefully integrated using a central Application State object to form a whole.
+A correctly built CanJS app will be composed of several can.Components, carefully integrated, with a central Application State object, to form a whole.
 When we use a component-based method of appliction composition, each component should address a specific, encapsulated abstraction within the problem domain.
 This ensures that there is a clear boundary between components (a separation of responsiblities), which makes them easier to test, reuse, and maintain.

 While it is important for components to remain separate and encapsulated, for them to work together to create an application, they must be able to communicate with each other.
 This is where the Observer pattern comes in.
 In the Observer pattern, two actors, the Observer and the Subject, forge a relationship.
 The Observer watches the Subject.
 When a change occurs in the subject, the observer is notified of this change and can respond accordingly.